 I am the child of immigrants and that fact shaped our customs and holiday traditions.
-My mother wanted her "American child" to have an American Thanksgiving but she also tailored many of the foods to the tastes that were more familiar to her.
-We didn't always have a turkey but we always had a roast bird of some kind.
-Ducks, chickens, pheasants, even individual Cornish game hens for a houseful of guests one year.
+My mother wanted her "American child" to have an American Thanksgiving, but she also tailored many of the foods to the tastes that were more familiar to her.
+We didn't always have a turkey, but we always had a roast bird of some kind.
+Ducks, chickens, pheasants, and even individual Cornish game hens for a houseful of guests one year.
 But no matter which bird was on offer, it was always stuffed and there was plenty extra in a casserole dish.

 Typical Middle Eastern stuffing is usually rice based, not bread based.
 But my Americanized Middle Eastern stuffing combines the bread I love with the apples, nuts and spices more common in Middle Eastern cooking.
 You can call it fusion.
 I call it delicious.
 Enjoy!

-- 4 Cups small bread cubes
+- 4 cups small bread cubes

-- 1 Stick unsalted butter, divided
+- 1 stick unsalted butter (divided)

-- 1 Onion, peeled and sliced
+- 1 onion (peeled and sliced)

-- 3 Cups chicken stock (I used low fat, low sodium stock)
+- 3 cups chicken stock (I used low-fat, low-sodium stock)

-- 2 Tablespoons chopped parsley
+- 2 tablespoons parsley (chopped)

-- 1 Tablespoon thyme leaves
+- 1 tablespoon thyme leaves

-- 1/2 Teaspoon cardamom
+- 1/2 teaspoon cardamom

-- Add two tablespoons of butter to a large skillet or cast iron pan along with the onion.
-Saute on medium heat for about 15 minutes, stirring occasionally, until the onions are translucent or a light golden brown.
+Add 2 tablespoons of butter to a large skillet or cast iron pan along with the onion.
+Sauté on medium heat for about 15 minutes, stirring occasionally, until the onions are translucent or a light golden brown.

-- While the onion is sauteing, Add the chicken stock (you can use vegetable stock if you prefer) and cardamom to a pot and simmer.
+While the onion is sautéing, add the chicken stock (you can use vegetable stock if you prefer) and cardamom to a pot and simmer.

-- Add the toasted bread cubes to a large bowl.
-Stir in the sauteed onion mixture and pour on the warm stock.
+Add the toasted bread cubes to a large bowl.
+Stir in the sautéed onion mixture and pour on the warm stock.
 Stir to combine and to make sure the bread is absorbing the liquid but try not to mash it too much.